MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Get-MgSecurityThreatIntelligenceHostWhoi.md

 Specify the desired whoisRecord in one of the following two ways:- Identify a host and get its current whoisRecord.
 - Specify an id value to get the corresponding whoisRecord.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaSecurityThreatIntelligenceHostWhoi](/powershell/module/Microsoft.Graph.Beta.Security/Get-MgBetaSecurityThreatIntelligenceHostWhoi?view=graph-powershell-beta)

 ## SYNTAX

 ### Get (Default)